 More and more women think about the environmental, economic and/or societal impacts and or sustainability of Fast Fashion.
 A couple of weeks ago I wrote a post about how to look at fast fashion, sustainability and quality of life.

 Some women even made the New Year’s resolution not to buy anything for a month.
 Some of my friends made pledges that they would try to wear every item they buy at least 30 times to slow fashion down or to save with second hand wardrobe additions.
+I challenged myself to recycle my favorite skirt in multiple outfits.
 Slowing down fashion means to be more friendly to your own budget, and to the environment.

 Environmental impacts of fast fashion

-Before, I show how I “repeated” the same item – a red suede skirt – in 47 outfits, I want to give you an idea on how (fast) fashion impacts the environment.
+Before, I show how I “recycled” the same item – a red suede skirt – in multiple outfits, I want to give you an idea on how (fast) fashion impacts the environment.
 Indeed, fashion causes a lot of environmental harm and pollution.

 How the production of wool may affect the environment

 Wool, for instance, stems from sheep.
 On first view, a sustainable resource.
 Sheep feed on grass.
 When you want to produce more wool sweaters or coats, you need more sheep to increase the wool production.
 Consequently, you need more grassland or you overgraze the land.
 Overgrazing however, leads to long recovery of the grass, as well as soil and dust uptake by wind.
-The fertile upper soil layer is carried away by wind or washed away easily by rain.
+The wind carries the fertile upper soil layer away and/or the rain can wash it away easily.
 The soil dust in the air gets transported over long distances meaning it affects the Earth’s radiation budget and hence climate.
 The change from healthy grass to bare land also affects the energy and water cycle at least locally.

 What I said above about wool applies also for cashmere, and mohair, but not for musk ox underwool.